iLVL-Key/FFXI/addons/Bars/readme.md

 - Fixed the SP Ability "Widened Compass" from not showing as activated.
 - Fixed the name of a "player" weapon skill used by an enemy (ex. a Dyna Volte mob using Tachi: Fudo) being blinked/anticipated by a player being incorrectly labeled as a job ability.
 - Known Issue: The name of a weapon skill used by a player being blinked by an enemy will be displayed incorrectly as a job ability.
+- Known Issue: Bar dragging does not work properly if Window Mode is set to "Window" in Windower.
+It seems the window's title bar is included when Windower returns the position of the mouse, but is not included when placing a text object on screen, resulting in the numbers not quite matching up and needing to grab slightly below where the actual bar is on the screen in order to grab and drag it.
+- Known Issue: The Target Lock icons/line very rarely will display incorrectly.
+A simple reload of the addon (`//lua r bars`) should fix the issue.
+I have done what I can to prevent this from happening, but `:extents()` occasionally just doesn't cooperate ¯\_(ツ)_/¯.

 Version 3.6.1
 - Fixed spacing in Pet Bar.